Sheremetyevo International Airport: Continued expansion

 Sheremetyevo International Airport was the official airport of the 2018 FIFA World Cup.
 Sheremetyevo completed re-construction of its first northern terminal, Terminal B, in May 2018, to handle more passengers for the tournament.
 In 2018, the Airport reported revenues of €194.9 million, a 6% increase year over year.
 Profit increased 7.4% year over year.
 These increases are attributed in part to increased air traffic due to the 2018 FIFA World Cup.

 In late 2018, SVO enacted a series of changes to its flight traffic.
 Aeroflot subsidiary Rossiya Airlines announced the transfer of its flights from Vnukovo to Sheremetyevo starting 28 October 2018.
 British Airways also launched direct flights from London Heathrow to Sheremetyevo on the same day.
 Syria-based Cham Wings Airlines began direct flights from Damascus to SVO in November 2018 as well.
 In December 2018, following the results of the Great Names of Russia contest, Sheremetyevo was named after the great Russian poet Alexander Pushkin.
 The ceremony took place on 5 June 2019, which was the 220th anniversary of Pushkin's birth year.
 The airport is now officially named Sheremetyevo Alexander S. Pushkin International Airport.

 In 2019, the Russian Federal Security Service (FSB) began testing an automated passport control system at SVO.
 This system relies on biometric data and foreign passport recognition to allow Russian passengers to move through border control with fewer movement restrictions.
 If successful, the FSB may implement this system in other Russian airports.

-The airport will resume direct international flights to the US at the end of 2025.

 In 2019 Airport started developing and implementation of a digital twin model aimed to forecast and plan all the airport operations.
 Even being launched on pilot level it already resulted in more than 1 billion rubles saving (more than US$120 million) and made the airport the world leader in On-Time Performance despite complex climate issues.